sn1572/auth-file-server/README.md

 Clone to your RPi (or similar environment).
 Then:

-1. Create a Python 3 environment and install requirements
+1. Create a Python 3 environment and install requirements (the code for performing this operation is also present within `run.sh`)

         python3 -m venv ./pyenv
         source pyenv/bin/activate